 Ravenous

-Ravenous is a 1999 horror Western cannibal film starring Guy Pearce, Robert Carlyle, Jeffrey Jones and David Arquette.
+Ravenous is a 1999 film starring Guy Pearce, Robert Carlyle, Jeffrey Jones and David Arquette.
 The film, which is set in 1840s California, was directed by Antonia Bird and filmed in Europe.
 It was not a box office success and failed to recoup much of its $12 million budget.
 However, despite initial reception being mixed when released, it has since garnered a reputation as a cult film.

 Plot